-With the exception of SMART Recovery, all of the above group types are based on the Alcoholics Anonymous model, which emphasizes the importance of getting support and giving support and encouragement within a group setting.
-SMART Recovery groups focus on controlling addictive behaviors by working though the underlying thoughts and emotions that drive the addiction.
+Support groups can use a variety of approaches.
+Most follow a 12-step philosophy based on Alcoholics Anonymous, which emphasizes the importance of getting and giving support and encouragement within a group setting, but there are other peer support groups based on different philosophies, such as SMART Recovery, which focuses on controlling addictive behaviors by working through the underlying thoughts and emotions that drive the addiction.

 Sober Living Homes

-Going from an addiction treatment program back to normal, everyday life can be jarring and can easily compromise a person’s recovery progress.
-For people coming off chronic or long-term addiction problems, sober living homes offer a more gradual way to transition between the treatment program environment and the “real world.”
+Going from an addiction treatment program back to normal, everyday life can be jarring and can easily compromise some individuals’ recovery progress.
+For people who aren’t yet ready for a fully independent life, sober living homes offer a gradual way to transition between the treatment program environment and the “real world.”

 Sober living programs operate as semi-independent environments where individuals are required to: